 Unfortunately, these places are also the most crowded in all of Rome.

 We’ve been to the Colosseum (yes, set foot inside) more than half a dozen times over our decade of traveling to Rome.
-And we’ve recently visited the Vatican Museums for the fifth time on our Monograms Rome and Venice trip.
+And we’ve recently visited the Vatican Museums for the fifth time on our Globus Rome and Venice trip.
 Visiting some of the world’s most famous tourist attractions that many times teaches you a thing or two about the best way to visit them.